rcgray/free-genai-bootcamp-2025/sentence-constructor/prompt-yaml.md

 # YAML Prompt

-The following is a prompt for the Sentence Creator feature catering toward LLMs that prefer Plaintext (or Markdown) formats.
+The following is a prompt for the Sentence Creator feature catering toward LLMs that prefer YAML formats.
 - **Target Models:** This should work best with GPT-3.5, Mistral 7B and 8x7B, and Gemini 1.5 Flash.
 - **Development:** It was developed with the help of Claude Sonnet 3.5 and DeepSeek R1.
 - **Testing:** This prompt has been evaluated on the following models: